howellchrisj/PowerPlatformConnectors/independent-publisher-connectors/Proposal - ConnectWise (Independent Publisher)/README.md

 # ConnectWise (Independent Publisher)

-## Introduction
 ConnectWise is a leading IT management software that provides solutions for managed service providers (MSPs) and technology professionals.
-This connector aims to streamline access to ConnectWise APIs, enabling users to integrate and automate key business processes such as ticketing, project management, and billing.
+This connector aims to streamline access to ConnectWise APIs, enabling users to integrate and automate key business processes such as ticketing, company and contact details.
+As we build more endpoints to the connector, we can then allow this connector to have more functionality.

+## Publisher: Chris Howell, Opal Business Solutions

-## Key Features
+## Prerequisites
-- Retrieve and manage service tickets.
-- Query company and contact information.
+- API Member Public and Private Key

-## Use Cases
-1. Automate service ticket selection and updates in ConnectWise directly from Power Automate.
-2. Generate reports on projects and billing within Power BI using Power Platform integrations.
-3. Sync contact and company data with other CRM tools.

-## API Documentation
-The connector is based on the [ConnectWise REST API](https://developer.connectwise.com/).
-Users will need valid API keys, ClientID and an active ConnectWise subscription to utilize the connector.

-## Collaboration and Contact Information
-This is an independent publisher connector.
-I welcome contributions and feedback to enhance its functionality.

-- **Author:** Chris Howell
-- **Contact:** chowell@opalbiz.com
-- **GitHub Profile:** [Your GitHub Link]
+- Knowledge of the Company Code
+- ClientID from ConnectWise Developer

-## Connector Overview
+## Supported Operations
-The connector will include the following operations:
 - **Get Tickets:** Retrieve a list of service tickets.
 - **Create Ticket:** Add a new service ticket.
 - **Update Ticket:** Modify an existing service ticket.
 - **Get Companies:** Retrieve company details.
 - **Get Contacts:** Retrieve contact details.

+## Operation 1
+Get Tickets allows for the retrieving of data from the service tickets

+## Operation 2
+Create Tickets allows for the creation of a new service ticket

+## Operation 3
+Update Ticket allows for the updating of an existing service ticket

+## Operation 4
+Get Companies allows for the retrieving of data from the company

-## Licensing
+## Operation 5
-This connector follows the licensing model outlined by the Independent Publisher program.
-It is not an official product of ConnectWise.
+Get Contacts allows for the retrieving of data from the contact

-## Status
+## Obtaining Credentials
-Proposal phase.
-Development will begin after approval from the community and Microsoft.
+API Key is retrieved through ConnectWise Setup, Memebers and an API Member needs to be created.
+Saving the Public and Private Key is important
+Company Code is required, which you can obtain when logging into ConnectWise ClientID is obtained through (https://developer.connectwise.com/) Once the API Key is obtained, and the Company Code is documented, you will need to convert the following to Base64
+  Convert: Company Code+Public Key:Private Key to Base64

+## Known Issues and Limitations
+Currently there are no limitations, and issues outside any limitations from the ConnectWise API side.